 - With a collaborative community-led approach, our trainers have brought the WITS Programs to dozens of Indigenous community schools.

-- Andy Telfer, our Executive Director, is a past Board member of the Indigenous Perspectives Society.
+- Our Executive Director is a past Board member of the Indigenous Perspectives Society (and many others).

 WITS Book lists include a number of suggestions and lesson plans for books written by Indigenous authors and discussing Indigenous experiences, knowledge, and cultures.
 Visit https://witsprogram.ca/school/wits-books-and-lesson-plans/ to find books and lesson plans for your classroom.

 The Indigenous Literature Kit, developed by a consortium of educational organizations in Alberta in 2017, has an extensive list of books specific to the recommendations of the Truth and Reconciliation Commission and appropriate for Kindergarten through Grade 12.
 Details are available at http://empoweringthespirit.ca/indigenous-literature-kit/.

 Orange Shirt Day is a growing national movement that encourages education about, recognition of, and support for survivors of the residential school system.
 To help your students understand why your school honours Orange Shirt Day, check out the resources for teachers on the Orange Shirt Day society website: https://www.orangeshirtday.org/teacher-resources.html.

 WITS Programs are delivered throughout Canada, and thus take place on the territories of the many Indigenous peoples – First Nations, Inuit, and Metis – who have made their homes on this land for millenia.